random-rip/primebot_backend/README.md

     - Optional: ``FERNET_SECRET_KEY``
     - Optional: ``SITE_ID``
 7. Create a database according to your ``.env``
-8. Apply migrations `python manage.py migrate`
+8. Apply migrations `uv run manage.py migrate`

 For further information have a look at **Contributing** section at the end of the README.